top of page

 Research & Competitive Analysis

 To understand how people currently track and share the media they love, I began with a competitive analysis of Goodreads and Letterboxd.
-I looked at what users appreciated (community, reviews, personal feeds) and what frustrated them, like outdated UI, limited media types, and clunky navigation.
+I explored what users appreciated, such as community features and reviews, as well as what frustrated them, including outdated interfaces, limited media types, and clunky navigation.

-Goodreads users loved the large community and Kindle integration, but struggled with an old interface, a limited rating system, and unreliable reviews.
+• Goodreads users valued the large community and Kindle integration, but struggled with an outdated interface, limited rating system, and unreliable reviews.

-Letterboxd offered strong social features and a rich film database, but focused only on movies, leaving out TV, podcasts, and books.
+• Letterboxd offered strong social features and a rich film database, but focused exclusively on movies, leaving out TV, books, and podcasts.

 These gaps revealed an opportunity for a platform that felt modern, social, multi-media, and genuinely fun to use.